-Description: The rate of tax payable by an eligible life science company and each of its subsidiaries for any taxable year beginning on or after January 1, 2011 on its net income subject to taxation under Rhode Island General Law Section 44-11-2(a) "shall be reduced by the amount specified in" Rhode Island General Law Section 42-64.14-11.
-According to Rhode Island General Law Section 42-64.14-11, the amount of rate reduction for any eligible company for tax years beginning on or after January 1, 2012 shall be determined by multiplying the numerical equivalent of 0.25 percent by the number of units of new employment for each taxable year through the taxable year ending in 2014 or, if applicable the third taxable year following the base employment period election set forth in Rhode Island General Law Section 42-64.14-12, provided however, the amount of each rate reduction shall in no event be greater than 6.0 percent.
+Description: The rate of tax payable by an eligible life science company and each of its subsidiaries for any taxable year beginning on or after January 1, 2011 on its net income subject to taxation under Rhode Island General Laws Section 44-11-2(a) "shall be reduced by the amount specified in" Rhode Island General Laws Section 42-64.14-11.
+According to Rhode Island General Laws Section 42-64.14-11.
+According to Rhode Island General Laws Section of rate reduction for any eligible company for tax years beginning on or after January 1, 2012 shall be determined by multiplying the numerical equivalent of 0.25 percent by the number of units of new employment for each taxable year through the taxable year ending in 2014 or, if applicable the third taxable year following the base employment period election set forth in Rhode Island General Laws Section 42-64.14-12, provided however, the amount of each rate reduction shall in no event be greater than 6.0 percent.